bronte123/-/about.md

 </head>

 <p class="message">
-  “In order to become creative, you've got to be willing to put yourself out there.
-Be willing to be expose yourself and showcase you truly are as an indiviuial.
+  “In order to be truly creative, you've got to be willing to put yourself out there.
+Be willing to showcase you truly are as an indiviuial.
 And only then will you find your own creativity truly freeing.” - Brontë
  </p>

 <img src="/AboutMe.jpg" alt="An image of the website author." />